geoschem/input-data-catalogs/README.md

 ## Instructions for users

+**NOTE:** You do not need to clone this repository.
+You can download data catalogs from [here](http://geoschemdata.wustl.edu/ExtData/DataCatalogs/).

 Create a directory called `MyCatalogs/` in the top-level of your GEOS-Chem input data directory (the directory that has `HEMCO/`, `CHEM_INPUTS/`, etc. ).
 This directory is where you will put the catalog files you are actively using.